 The media reinforce these trends by assigning the role of protector and provider to women instead of men.
 Television and movies frequently portray women as stronger than men by placing them in leadership roles on police, FBI and military units.
 They are the ones people depend on to make the tough decisions.
 They come to the rescue of their helpless male subordinates.
 Prime time TV now features shows like “Supergirl” instead of “Superman.“

-The media undermines marriage, another institution given by God to restrain evil, by placing gays in prominent roles on primetime TV.
+The media undermines marriage, another institution given by God to restrain evil, by placing gays in prominent roles on prime time TV.
 Homosexuality is portrayed as normal and healthy, even more loving and nurturing than heterosexual love.
 More heroes are gay.
 More villains are straight.
 Try to find a modern play that does not have some homosexual theme.
-It’s not easy, as my wife and I discovered when we purchased season tickets to a local playhouse.
+It’s not easy.

 The rule of law, another restraining influence on the spread of evil, is being undermined by the refusal of authorities to enforce legislation designed to protect our borders, defend our families, and uphold traditional morals.
 Foreigners who enter the country illegally are granted all the legal protections of law-abiding citizens.
 Many are even exempted from our laws and given special rights and privileges.
 Innocent people are charged with crimes because something they said or did offended a member of some protected class.
 Others are absolved of criminal behavior based on legal technicalities.
 Those who hold positions of power and influence use it capriciously to advance their own political prospects.